No-till farming: Increased herbicide use

 One of the purposes of tilling is to remove weeds.
-No-till farming changes weed composition: faster growing weeds may be reduced as increased competition with eventual growth of perennials, shrubs and trees.
-This problem is usually solved with a herbicide such as glyphosate in lieu of tillage for seedbed preparation, so no-tillage often uses more herbicides in comparison to conventional tillage.
-Some alternatives can be winter cover crops, soil solarization or burning.
-However the use of herbicides is not strictly necessary, as demonstrated by Masanobu Fukuoka.
+With no-till farming, residue from the previous year's crops lie on the surface of the field, which can cause different, greater, or more frequent disease or weed problems compared to tillage farming.
+Faster growing weeds can be reduced by increased competition with eventual growth of perennials, shrubs and trees.
+Herbicides such as glyphosate are commonly used in place of tillage for seedbed preparation, which leads to more herbicide use in comparison to conventional tillage.
+Alternatives include winter cover crops, soil solarization, or burning.

+The use of herbicides is not strictly necessary, as demonstrated in natural farming, permaculture, and other practices related to sustainable agriculture.

-No-till occasionally uses cover crops to help control weeds and increase organic residue in the soil (or nutrients by using legumes).
+The use of cover crops to help control weeds also increases organic residue in the soil (and nutrients, when using legumes).
 Cover crops then need to be killed so that the newly planted crops can get enough light, water, nutrients, etc. This can be done by rollers, crimpers, choppers and other ways.
 The residue is then planted through, and left as a mulch.
 Cover crops typically must be crimped when they enter the flowering stage.

-With no-till farming, residue from the previous year's crops lie on the surface of the field, which can cause different, greater, or more frequent disease or weed problems compared to tillage farming.

 Fertilizer

 One of the most common yield reducers is nitrogen being immobilized in the crop residue, which can take a few months to several years to decompose, depending on the crop's C to N ratio and the local environment.
 Fertilizer needs to be applied at a higher rate.
 An innovative solution to this problem is to integrate animal husbandry in various ways to aid in decomposition.
 After a transition period (4–5 years for Kansas, USA) the soil may build up in organic matter.
-Nutrients in the organic matter are eventually released into the soil..
+Nutrients in the organic matter are eventually released into the soil.